adriankremer/create-react-app/packages/react-scripts/README.md

 # react-scripts-component

-This is a fork of the standard ````react-scripts```` to create react components as modules (umd) designed for including in React Apps e.g.
+This is a fork of the standard `react-scripts` to create react components as modules (umd) designed for including in React Apps e.g.

 ```js
 import Component from 'my-created-component';
 ```

 ### Usage

 Standard

 ```sh
 create-react-app {component-name} --scripts-version=react-scripts-component
 ```

-TypeScript
+TypeScript (with TSLint)

 ```sh
 create-react-app {component-name} --scripts-version=react-scripts-component --typescript
 ```

-* note for typescript: the component build creates declaration files and points to them in the package.json
+- note for typescript: the component build creates declaration files and points to them in the package.json

 This package includes scripts and configuration used by [Create React App](https://github.com/facebook/create-react-app).<br>
 Please refer to its documentation: